Monkhouse Law Wins Case: Employer Has to Pay Damages for Cancelled Employment Contract

 Job Offer Withdrawn Days Before the Start of the New Position

-Mr. Kim was working as an import supervisor when a manager at BT Express Freight Systems (BTE) found his resume on a job search website and offered him a position with their company.
-The position was enticing: $80,000/year compared to the $50,000 he had been making at the time of the offer.
-Mr. Kim accepted and informed his then-employer that he would be moving on.
-Days before the new position was set to start, BTE emailed Mr. Kim that they were “terminating/withdrawing” the job offer.
-Mr. Kim tried to return to his previous position, but it was too late, his replacement was already hired.
+The employee was working as an import supervisor when a manager at the company found their resume on a job search website and offered them a position with the company.
+The position was enticing: $80,000/year compared to the $50,000 they had been making at the time of the offer.
+The employee accepted and informed their then-employer that they would be moving on.
+Days before the new position was set to start, the employer emailed that they were “terminating/withdrawing” the job offer.
+The employee tried to return to their previous position, but it was too late — their replacement had already been hired.

 Employer Owes Damages for the Cancelled Contract

-The Judge easily found that the would-be employer owed Mr. Kim some amount for the cancelled contract.
+The Judge easily found that the would-be employer owed the employee some amount for the cancelled contract.
 The question was how much was owed for termination for a position that never began.

 The Judge concluded that damages equal to three months of salary at the would-be employer was the appropriate amount.
-This was reduced slightly because he was able to find work within 10 weeks.
-For the last two weeks, the court gave the difference between his current salary of $52,000 and the promised salary of $80,000.
+This was reduced slightly because the employee was able to find work within 10 weeks.
+For the last two weeks, the court gave the difference between the current salary of $52,000 and the promised salary of $80,000.

-The court considered the following factors to determine the amount of damages owed: the terms of the employment contract, the existence and length (three months) of a probationary period, the worker’s age, how long he had worked at his previous position, his previous salary, that he was not looking for a new position when he was approached by the second company, and that after 10 weeks he was able to find a new position.
+The court considered the following factors to determine the amount of damages owed: the terms of the employment contract, the existence and length (three months) of a probationary period, the worker’s age, how long they had worked at their previous position, their previous salary, that they were not looking for a new position when approached by the second company, and that after 10 weeks they were able to find a new position.

 Employers Can’t Avoid the Law

-Another element of this case was that BTE did not respond to Mr. Kim’s lawyer’s attempts to negotiate, tried to avoid receiving the complaint, did not file the necessary documents to defend against the accusation, and did not respond to the court process.
-BTE did not show up for the hearing before the court.
-Nevertheless, BTE was ordered to pay the damages and a portion of Mr. Kim’s legal costs.
+Another element of this case was that the employer did not respond to the employee’s lawyer’s attempts to negotiate, tried to avoid receiving the complaint, did not file the necessary documents to defend against the accusation, and did not respond to the court process.
+The employer did not show up for the hearing before the court.
+Nevertheless, the employer was ordered to pay the damages and a portion of the employee’s legal costs.

-Employment Lawyer Stephen LeMesurier of Monkhouse Law was counsel for Mr. Kim and is experienced in a wide range of supporting employees in wrongful termination cases.
+Monkhouse Law was counsel for the employee and has experience in a wide range of cases supporting employees in wrongful termination cases.

 Don’t let employers get away with unfair behaviour.
-If your contract was terminated unexpectedly, contact Monkhouse Law today for a free 30-minute phone consultation.
+If your contract was terminated unexpectedly, contact Monkhouse Law Employment Lawyers today for a free 30 minute phone consultation.